A Case for Time based One Time Passwords

 Aaruni Kaushik

 As part of my work, I’m heavily using ostree.
 Ostree is a git like content addressed store for filesystem trees.
 Its a really cool technology for distributing software, and is used by many major players in the industry : GnomeOS, rpm-ostree, flatpaks, and so on.
 While ostree has capability of deploying entire OS trees (hence the name), it can also be used in “user mode” (as opposed to “host mode”), where it manages only a target user repository, instead of the entire host.
+(Fun fact, ostree has the ability to juggle between different versions of the OS, or even different OSs!)

 Page 1 of 3 | Showing posts 1 - 5